Q: Am I eligible for financial aid?

 A: Scholarships are a form of aid based on academic, artistic, or other merit.
 Grants are a form of aid based on financial need.
 Scholarships and grants are gift aid, which means they do not have to be paid back; they are free money!
 Loans and work study are forms of self-help aid.
 Loans have to be repaid, generally after you graduate or drop below half-time enrollment.
 Work study is aid you earn by working on campus.
 There are also some off-campus community service-type work opportunities available.

-A: Yes, there is a limit to the total amount of aid you can receive, including outside scholarships.
+A: Yes.
+There is a limit to the total amount of aid you can receive, including outside scholarships.
 Sometimes, outside scholarships reduce the amount you have to pay out of pocket or through loans.
 Often, outside scholarships have no impact on the aid awarded by the Financial Aid Office.
-Occasionally, outside scholarships impact grant or scholarship aid awarded by the college.
+Occasionally, outside scholarships impact grant or scholarship aid awarded by Moore.
 The Financial Aid Office will inform you if your aid changes upon notification of an outside scholarship.

 Q: What’s the most important thing I should know about the financial aid process?